Starting Price, Per Night*

 However, if you only have time to visit one place in St. Petersburg, make it the Hermitage Museum.
 In the 18th century this was the private gallery of Catherine the Great, but it is now Russia’s largest museum and it is home to some of the world’s most stunningly beautiful works of art by Da Vinci, Rafael, Michelangelo, Rembrandt, and others.
 The complex includes four buildings: the Winter Palace where the Imperial family once lived, the Small Heritage, the Old Hermitage, and the New Hermitage.

 While your focus may be on St. Petersburg, the other destinations on your cruise are also well worth your time.
-In Tallinn, consider mountain biking in rural Estonia, talking a walking tour of the cobblestone streets of Old Tallinn dating back to the 1400s, or a tour of Kadriorg Palace.
+In Tallinn, consider mountain biking in rural Estonia, taking a walking tour of the cobblestone streets of Old Tallinn dating back to the 1400s, or a tour of Kadriorg Palace.
 Helsinki, dating back to the mid 1500s, is Finland’s capital and you’ll want to visit the Uspenski and Lutheran cathedrals, the Museum of Contemporary Art, or simply walk the waterfront and enjoy a meal at an outdoor cafe.
 Stockholm is interesting because as the capital of Sweden it’s been built on a string of 14 islands.
-Boat tours are a good way to get acquainted with the city and many travelers make a stop at the Royal Palace or Nobel Museum.
+Boat tours are a good way to get acquainted with the city and many travellers make a stop at the Royal Palace or Nobel Museum.

 The Baltic cruise season begins in May and runs through September, but the most popular months to go are June, July, and August when temperatures range from 15 to 21 degrees Celsius.

 The popularity of Baltic Sea cruises has grown in recent years so it’s no surprise that many cruise lines offer tours in this area.
-Look to these companies when researching the best option for you and your family: Azamara Club Cruises, Celebrity Cruises, Costa Cruises, Cunard, Disney Cruise Line, Holland America Line, MSC Cruises, Norwegian, Oceania Cruises, P&O Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean, Seabourn and Silversea.
+Look to these companies when researching the best option for you and your family: Azamara Club Cruises, Costa Cruises, Cunard, Disney Cruise Line, Holland America Line, MSC Cruises, Norwegian, Oceania Cruises, P&O Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean, Seabourn and Silversea.

 Note that in Russia, tips are not required but are becoming more commonplace.
 Some restaurants add a service charge so check your bill before adding a gratuity.
 Most tour guides do expect a small tip at the end of the day.
 If you plan to go to the ballet or theater, dress sharply.
 Don’t discuss politics or refuse a drink if offered: both are considered impolite.